Intercountry Adoption

 Syrian Arab Republic

-Country Summary: The U.S. Embassy in Damascus suspended its operations in February 2012.
-Czechia serves as the protecting power for the United States in Syria.
+Country Summary: The U.S. government suspended operations in 2012.
+The Czech Republic serves as the protecting power for the United States in Syria.
 The U.S. government is unable to provide any routine or emergency consular services to U.S. citizens in Syria.
+Do not travel to Syria for any reason.

 Read the country information page for additional information on travel to Syria.